 To comply with existing laws, regulations, rules and governmental policies relating to the online consumer finance industry, including but not limited to the Guidelines on Information Disclosure of Business Activities of Online Lending Information Intermediaries, which were issued by the General Office of the CBRC in August 2017, we have implemented and will continue to implement various policies and procedures to conduct our business and operations.
 However, due to the lack of detailed rules and the fact that the relevant laws, regulations and rules are expected to continue to evolve, we cannot be certain that our existing practices would not be deemed to violate any existing or future rules, laws and regulations.
-For instance, we have entered into an agreement with China Guangfa Bank.

-under which the bank provides custodian services for funds of customers and investors.
+For instance, we have entered into an agreement with China Guangfa Bank, under which the bank provides custodian services for funds of customers and investors.
 Although we have established the custodian mechanism in this agreement to be in compliance with the requirement of the Custodian Guidelines or the regulatory authorities, we may need to amend the agreement to comply with the Custodian Guidelines in the event of any newly promulgated detailed implementation rules pursuant to the Custodian Guidelines, or other new laws and regulations regulating the custodian mechanism applicable to online lending information intermediaries.
+The Circular 57 requires that online lending intermediaries set up custody accounts with qualified banks that have passed certain testing and evaluation procedures run by the National Online Lending Rectification Office to hold customer funds.
+If China Guangfa Bank fails such testing and evaluation procedures, we may have to seek an alternative custodian bank other than China Guangfa Bank to satisfy the relevant regulatory requirement, which may materially affect our rectification progress and record-filing application, which in turn may materially and adversely our business.

-In addition, the Interim Measures require that the balance of loans borrowed by the same individual must not exceed RMB200,000 (US\$29,502) on a single online lending information intermediary and not exceed RMB1 million (US\$147,508) in the aggregate on all online lending information intermediaries in the PRC.
-We currently do not offer loans to the same individual in an aggregate amount exceeding RMB200,000 (US\$29,502).
-We determine whether customers have outstanding loans through consumer finance platforms using external databases at the time they obtain a loan from us.
+In addition, the Interim Measures require that the balance of loans borrowed by the same individual must not exceed RMB200,000 (US\$30,060) on a single online lending information intermediary and not exceed RMB1 million (US\$150,301) in the aggregate on all online lending information intermediaries in the PRC.
+We currently do not offer loans to the same individual in an aggregate amount exceeding RMB200,000 (US\$30,060).
+We determine whether customers have outstanding loans through consumer finance platforms using external databases at the time they obtain a loan through us.
 We also compare our customer's name with the list in the databases on a regular basis.
-However, due to the lack of an industry-wide information sharing arrangement, there is no assurance that the aggregate amount borrowed by any customer through our platform and other online lending information intermediaries does not exceed the RMB1 million (US\$147,508) borrowing limit set out by the Interim Measures.
+However, due to the lack of an industry-wide information sharing arrangement, there can be no assurance that the aggregate amount borrowed by any customer through our platform and other online lending information intermediaries does not exceed the RMB1 million (US\$150,301) borrowing limit set out by the Interim Measures.